l0men/Indoor_Positionning/README.md

 This is a project made during my engineering degree in Telecom SudParis.

-Every thing is explained in rapport.pdf
+Every thing is explained in Indoor_Positionning.pdf